 For some of my most significant life decisions (some I knew at the time and some I realized were such in hindsight), it was not others’ opinions about what I should do that led me to the best decision for me, but rather time with myself, exploring my needs, applying the knowledge of myself and the journey that felt intuitively the best one even if it made no sense to others.
 From calling off a wedding, to moving to Bend, to purchasing a house, to welcoming each of my pups into my life, to retiring from teaching early, each of these were never made with 100% certainty of what would occur once I made my choice.
 Some had a higher degree of confidence than others, none 100%, but each possessed 100% trust in myself that it was best for my life journey.

 I carry that knowledge gained through life experience with me when I approach new decisions, what I define as opportunities.
 It is important to note that not all opportunities are for me to seize, but I definitely cross paths with many more when I am living in self-awareness, honoring my true self and letting go of expected outcomes.
 And you know what?
 The truth shared above continues to ring in harmony each time when I do choose to seize the opportunity.
 Each have been a different dream achieved or nearly chosen, yet there were feelings of wonder because not all could be foreseen as to how it would play out.
-That is why we have to let go because if we hold on and require that a certain outcome has to happen, we miss out on the beautiful, loving and extraordinary surprises that can only happen when we make that choice of a lifetime and step forward with with an open mind.
+That is why we have to let go because if we hold on and require that a certain outcome has to happen, we miss out on the beautiful, loving and extraordinary surprises that can only happen when we make that choice of a lifetime and step forward with an open mind and open heart.